Snooki To Host A Show Where People Tattoo Each Other

 — Just Tattoo Of Us (@justtattooofus) July 23, 2018

 Just Tattoo of Us will be produced by Big Fish Entertainment.
-The U.S. version has been announced for the greenlight coming up in April 2019.
-This will be MTV’s second international originated show formats seeing a U.S. release.
+The U.S. version has been announced for the green light coming up in April 2019.
+This will be MTV’s second international originated show format seeing a U.S. release.
 The first was Ex on the Beach.

 Charlotte Crosby and Scotty T hosted the original U.K. produced series, which aired in April 2017 on MTV’s International channels.
 In fact, Just Tattoo of Us is among the top rated series for MTV internationally, says Deadline.

 Snooki’s co-host, Tortorella plays Josh on TV Land’s series, Younger.
-He has also been credited for the role of Lyle Menendez in Lifetime’s Menendez: Blood Brothers as well as Fox’s THe Following and Scream 4.
+He has also been credited for the role of Lyle Menendez in Lifetime’s Menendez: Blood Brothers as well as Fox’s The Following and Scream 4.